svenslaggare/labar/README.md

-# Docker-for-data
+# Labar - LAyer Based ARchive
-Docker inspired way of managing data.

-A dataset is an _image_ that contains files, directories and references to other images.
+Labar tries to bring a docker inspired way of managing archives of files.
+An archive is called an image in Labar and is a linked list of immutable layers.
+Each layer is a collection of files, directories and references to other images.

-Images can be unpacked in order to make the content of the image available on the computer.
+To make the content of an image available to the computer, it can be unpacked.
 This is made using symbolic links such that the data is not duplicated.

-This approach makes it easy to do incremental changes to the dataset and re-use it without worrying about data duplication.
+This approach makes it easy to do incremental changes to the archives and re-use it without worrying about data duplication.

+Advantages compared to traditional archive files (e.g. zip):
+* Very easy implementation to handle incremental changes/re-use.
+* No duplication of data when having both archive and unpacked data on computer.
+* Fits well into a tag based (like Docker) deployment system.

+Disadvantages:
+* No compression of archive.
+* Not a standard format.